DoTheEvo/selfhosted-apps-docker/zammad/readme.md

   again, I use nnn file manager as root.
 * start everything<br>
   `docker-compose up -d`
-* exec to rake container and run `rake searchindex:rebuild` to fix searching
+* exec to rake container and run `rake searchindex:rebuild` to get search working again

 In case something is not working right, check nginx logs.